eea/restapi_harvester/README.rst

 developers to expose that information through the REST API.

 The harvester extracts the metadata present in some already known Volto block types and exposes them to the indexer.
-Right know, only the values of *eeametadata/geocoverage* block types are taken into account, but more can be included in the future.
+Right now, only the values of *eeametadata/geocoverage* block types are taken into account, but more can be included in the future.